MichaelDemidov/DelphiZXingQRCodeEx/README.md

 2. Support for programmer-defined charsets.
 As an example, I implemented Win-1251 Russian charset and URL encoding (when non-Latin characters are represented as %-codes).
 3. Exception handling has been added.
 There is no more Access Violation when input string is too long.
-4. New *QRGraphics.pas* unit that contains several functions to draw the QR Code on a given canvas (*TCanvas*) and to generate either a bitmap or a metafile.
+4. New *QRGraphics.pas* unit has been added that contains several functions to draw the QR Code on a given canvas (*TCanvas*) and to generate either a bitmap or a metafile.
 5. Still compatible with older versions of Delphi (at least Delphi 7).
 The DelphiZXIngQRCode.pas and QR_...pas are now compatible with Lazarus (1.2.6, for Windows).
 The QRGraphics.pas is also compatible, but need to fix two lines (see